Revisiting Graph Analytics Benchmark: Experimental Setup

-All experiments are evaluated on a cluster with $16$ machines.
+\revise{\item\textbf{G-thinker (GT)}~\cite{yan2020g} is a \sgc platform specialized for graph mining problems, which can create and schedule subgraphs with arbitrary shapes and sizes.} \end{itemize} All experiments are conducted on a cluster with $16$ machines.
 Each machine has $4$ Intel$^\circledR$ Xeon$^\circledR$ Platinum 8163 @ 2.50GHz CPUs, 512 GB memory, and 3 TB disk space.
 The 16 machines are connected with a 15 Gbps LAN network.